StarMetro (bus service): COVID-19 response

+After the mask mandate was lifted in March 2022, service and hours generally returned to normal.
+However, the suspended trolley service was never reintroduced and the driver barriers are still in use.

+Current Developments

+In 2021, StarMetro staff began pursuing the construction of the Southside Transit Center, which will be located on the northwest corner of Orange Avenue and Meridian Road.
+The new transfer center will require another restructuring of the StarMetro Fixed Route System.
+StarMetro began its Think Transit Campaign in 2021 to solicit public feedback on the design and construction of the Southside Transit Center and revised fixed route system.
+Outreach is spearheaded by StarMetro with the help of a consulting firm who suggested route adjustments and new routes based on feedback from the initial phases.
+Phase four is ongoing and actively seeking responses and feedback for these proposals.

 Routes

 StarMetro operates every day of the year except for Thanksgiving and Christmas Day.
-Weekday service consists of 15 regularly scheduled fixed-routes, two flex-routes, and one express route that operates during peak travel times.
+Weekday service consists of 14 regularly scheduled fixed-routes, two flex-routes, and one express route that operates during peak travel times.
 The "Saturday" schedule consists of 12 of the weekday routes, typically with the earliest trip eliminated and/or the headway reduced.
 The "Sunday" schedule consists of a completely separate system of four routes that is not as extensive as the weekday/Saturday routes.
 The Sunday route system is also run on weekday and Saturday nights (7:00 p.m. to 10:00 p.m.).
 All weekday and Saturday routes are named for Tallahassee area locations and symbols while the Sunday routes are numbered.

-Additionally, Monday-Friday from 11:30 A. M. to 2:50 P. M. (last stop) & on Friday and Saturday evenings from 4:30 P. M. to 1:00 A. M. (last stop), StarMetro operates The "Lunch/Dinner Trolley" route, which offers free service to various entertainment locations in the Gaines Street (College Town), Downtown, Cascades Park and Midtown areas, serving each stop approximately every 20 minutes ("Lunch Trolley") & 30 minutes ("Dinner Trolley").

-During "Celebrate America" on July 4th (Unofficially Route J4), StarMetro offers a special opportunity to view The Annual Fireworks at Tom Brown Park.
-So Park your car and enjoy a free bus ride to the event!
-Busses leave from The New Koger Center (Hartman Bldg.) on Capital Cir.
-SE starting at 6:00 P. M., and continue operating approximately every 15 minutes until the last shuttle @ 8:30 P. M. After the Fireworks have concluded, or 10:00 P. M., return service will commence with the last shuttle leaving Tom Brown Park @ 11:00 P. M.